BlueBrain/eFEL/README.md

 The core of the library is written in C++, and a Python wrapper is included.
 At the moment we provide a way to automatically compile and install the library as a Python module.
-Soon instructions will be added on how to link C++ code, directly with the eFEL.
+Soon instructions will be added on how to link C++ code directly with the eFEL.

 Requirements